covermymeds/api-jquery-plugins/README.md

 ### Distribution

-`grunt distribute` will concatenate all the source files and put a compressed and uncompressed version in the `dist` directory.
-To add to your project, include the `js-api-consumer.js` file, as well as the `src/config.js` and copies of Underscore.js and jQuery.
+In a terminal, `grunt distribute` will concatenate all the source files and put a compressed and uncompressed version in the `dist` directory.
+To add to your project, include the `dist/api-jquery-plugins.js` file, as well as the `src/config.js` and copies of Underscore.js and jQuery.
 In total, you will need:

 ```
 underscore.js
-js-api-consumer.js
+api-jquery-plugins.js
 config.js
 jquery.js
+main.css
 ```

 ### Usage